logzio/logz-docs/_source/user-guide/accounts/credit-card.md

 You'll be taken to Stripe's portal, where you can add a new payment method, updating billing information, and view your invoice history.

+What can a customer do in the portal?

+Change/Add Credit Card

+Change their email

+Change the shipping address

+Download invoices

 //Only accounts that self-purchased can do that.